feather-wallet/feather/src/plugins/atomic/README.md

 ## Hacking
 sudo apt install libarchive-dev

-It may also be helpful to download my fork of the comit network's xmr-btc swap tool as it has tests set to ouput JSON and scripts that allow for easy simulation of running swap (filters to Bob POV & removes wrappers on normal output)
+It may also be helpful to download my fork of the comit network's xmr-btc swap tool as it has everything you need to use btc's testnet4 for swaps.
+Testnet4 btc is much easier to acquire so it makes testing much more practical.
+There are scripts to run the electrum server just make sure you have docker-compose installed and build the electrumx testnet4 fork before trying to run the scripts.

 [xmr-btc-swap-json-tests](https://github.com/BrandyJSon/xmr-btc-swap-json-tests/tree/master)